bundlecraft-io/bundlecraft/scripts/README.md

 ```

 Notes:
-- Trust for an env = union of all bundles listed in its targets' `includes`.
+- Trust for a craft = union of all bundles listed in its targets' `includes`.
 - Legacy `bundle_targets: [...]` is supported and treated as trusted bundles.

 ---